rdahis/clean_RAIS/README.md

 If you benefit from code in this repository, please cite it in your work as:

-- Dahis, Ricardo (2020) Cleaning the RAIS dataset, 1985-2018.
+- Dahis, Ricardo (2020) Cleaning the _Relação Anual de Informações Sociais_ (RAIS) dataset, 1985-2018.
 Github repository - https://github.com/rdahis/clean_RAIS

 ## Bugs, Comments and Suggestions